Enhancing Recruitment, Linkage to Care and Treatment for HIV-Infected Men Who Have Sex with Men (MSM) in the United States

 According to the U.S. Centers for Disease Control and Prevention, MSM continue to be the group most heavily affected by HIV in the US.
 While MSM represent approximately two percent of the US population, they accounted for nearly 67% of newly diagnosed HIV infections in the US in 2014.
 There is an urgent need to develop innovative methods to identify MSM who are HIV-infected and not virally suppressed, as well as ways to help MSM remain in care and achieve viral suppression.
 Achieving viral suppression is critical both for individual health and to stop HIV transmission within this community.

-HPTN 078 will be the first HPTN study to use a recruitment method known as deep-chain respondent driven sampling (DC-RDS) to identify and recruit HIV-infected MSM.
+HPTN 078 was the first HPTN study to use a recruitment method known as deep-chain respondent driven sampling (DC-RDS) to identify and recruit HIV-infected MSM.
 DC-RDS uses a small group of participants, known as “seeds”, who are well connected within the population to recruit other MSM they know into the study.
 The MSM recruited by the “seeds” repeat the process and refer other MSM they know and so on.
-This type of recruitment process has previously been shown to be effective in recruiting hard to reach populations.
-The study team will assess the ability of DC-RDS to identify and recruit HIV-infected MSM in the US who are not virally suppressed.
+The study team assessed the ability of DC-RDS to identify and recruit HIV-infected MSM in the US who are not virally suppressed.

-The enrolled MSM will be randomized to either the standard of care (SOC) or the study intervention arm, which is designed to enhance engagement in HIV care.
-Participants randomized to the intervention arm will work with a case manager (CM), who will help the participant link to and remain engaged in HIV care, including health services navigation and ART adherence counseling.
-Participants in the intervention arm will also have the option to receive automated reminders for ART adherence and appointments via text, email and phone.
-The control arm will the SOC for linkage to care, ART adherence and retention in care.
-The study team will compare how well the intervention and SOC arms achieve viral suppression 12 months after enrollment.
+The enrolled MSM were randomized to either the standard of care (SOC) or the study intervention arm, which was designed to enhance engagement in HIV care.
+Participants randomized to the intervention arm worked with a case manager (CM), who helped the participant link to and remain engaged in HIV care, including health services navigation and ART adherence counseling.
+Participants in the intervention arm also had the option to receive automated reminders for ART adherence and appointments via text, email and phone.
+The control arm used the SOC for linkage to care, ART adherence and retention in care.
+The study team compared how well the intervention and SOC arms achieved viral suppression 12 months after enrollment.